 Pictured Above: Camco Flying Insect Screen

-- Install Insect Screens on the exterior of your RV over the openings for your RV's refrigerator, furnace and hot water heater.
+• Install Insect Screens on the exterior of your RV over the openings for your RV's refrigerator, furnace and hot water heater.
 This will prevent both insects and rodents from entering your RV through these exterior openings.
-Take a look at the video below for more information on how to use Insect Screens to protect your RV.
+Watch the video below for more information on how to use Insect Screens to protect your RV.

-- Since your RV is going to be plugged into electric, make sure that the RV's power cord is not touching the ground.
+• If your RV is going to be plugged into electricity, make sure that the RV's power cord is not touching the ground.

-- Since you will have electricity, you might want to get a few ultrasonic pest repellers.
+• If you will be plugged into electricity, you might want to get a few ultrasonic pest repellers.
 These devices plug into a normal electrical outlet.
 They produce a high frequency sound that only rodents and certain insects can hear.
 This sound is supposed to drive them away.
 Be forewarned, if you have a pet Gerbil or pet rat, this sound will also drive them insane.

 Pictured Above: Fresh Cab Non-Toxic Botanical Mice / Rodent Repellent